sigsum/sigsum/proposals/2023-01-checkpoint-format.md

-A proposal to adopt the checkpoint format to integrate with the Omniwitness ecosystem and to eventually support key rotation.
+A proposal to adopt the checkpoint format to be interoperable with the Omniwitness ecosystem and to eventually support key rotation.

 ## Background

-The Go Checksum Database, rekor, and a few other logs adopted [the checkpoint format](https://github.com/transparency-dev/formats/blob/main/log/README.md#checkpoint-format) for their signed tree heads.
-A checkpoint looks like this: one arbitrary line that specifies the log identity, the log size, and the tree head, followed by one or more signatures.
+The Go Checksum Database and a few other logs use [the checkpoint format](https://github.com/transparency-dev/formats/blob/main/log/README.md#checkpoint-format) for their signed tree heads.
+A checkpoint looks like this: one arbitrary line that specifies the log identity, log size, tree head, and zero or more arbitrary lines, followed by one or more signatures.

 ```
 go.sum database tree